ssg/trid/README.md

 ## parse

 The crate provides `TurkishId` type that represents a valid Turkish ID number.
-It can be instantiated from a string using the `parse()` method of `str` type. `TurkishId` type guarantess that it never contains an invalid Turkish ID number, so there's no need to validate a `TurkishId` once parsed.
+It can be instantiated from a string using the `parse()` method of `str` type.
+`TurkishId` type guarantess that it never contains an invalid Turkish ID number, so there's no need to validate a `TurkishId` once parsed.
 It can always be passed around safely.

 ## is_valid

 You can just verify whether a string contains a valid Turkish ID or not by calling `is_valid(value: &str)` function.

 ## from_seq

-If you want to generate a Turkish ID from scratch, you can use `from_seq(seq: u32)` function.
+If you want to generate a Turkish ID from scratch, you can use `from_seq(seq: u32)` function which adds the checksum fields to the given sequence number.

 # Internals

-The type occupies 11 bytes in memory and kept as ASCII representation of the number in order to make string display conversions fast.
-The other alternative would be to have it in a 40-bit number which would complicate the string representation.
+The type occupies 11 bytes in memory and kept as ASCII representation of the number in order to keep string conversions fast.
+The other alternative would be to have it in `u64` which would save 3 bytes but complicate the string conversions.

 # Examples